 Whether it is a ride out to the local bike night, a week on the Continent or the overland trip of a lifetime, riding your bike with others can be a ticking time bomb.
-When it comes to group riding, even the best of friends can end up riding off in opposite directions over things like speed, daily distances, riding styles, the frequency of breaks.
+When it comes to group riding, even the best of friends can end up heading off in opposite directions over things like speed, daily distances, riding styles, the frequency of breaks.
 It doesn’t stop when you’re all off the bike either: choosing hotels, setting budgets, what and where to eat, can all be flashpoints.
 We’ve led groups of riders around the world and across continents, so here are our tips for maintaining group harmony.

 For the former group, the thrill of the ride is the important bit: bugger the Mayan ruins to your left or the glacier on the right, they want to ride hard and “get there”.
 To others that’s not the point at all, they want to use their bike to see what’s around them, as a catalyst to get the locals stopping and chatting: pulling into a local eatery to consume an unimaginable speciality, or parking up to try the mangos and watermelon being sold at the side of the road.

 In between the two are the ‘Steady Eddies’, who love their riding, but not more than 55mph and generally more regimented in their riding style and cosy on their bikes.
 Try and mix one type of rider with another and make them ride together and it can be a disaster.

-Once away from the bikes, the group morphs into heavy and light drinkers, late night stop outs and early risers, those with money and those on a tight budget.
+Once away from the bikes, the group can morph into heavy and light drinkers, late night stop outs and early risers, those with money and those on a tight budget.
 It’s very rare indeed for everyone to see eye-to-eye.

-- If you’ve got the time, ride together before you head off on a trip and iron out any differences on home turf
+- If you’ve got the time, ride together before you head off on a trip and iron out any differences on home turf.

 - Agree your budgets before you go for hotels and meals; camping or 4-star hotels?
 McDonalds or gourmet restaurants?

 - We always use staggered formation, with the leader out to the centre of the road, changing it for bends when everyone should move to the appropriate position.

 - Be clear on how long you all want to ride before taking a break – be aware that smokers or coffee fiends may slow the day down with more frequent breaks

 - Agree on a contingency plan if someone does get lost, or something worse happens.
-At a minimum, swap phone numbers
+At a minimum, swap phone numbers.

 Kevin and Julia